UXSoc/UX-glitch/README.md

 ### Cons

 - Only supports Node.js.
-- Glitch has resource [restrictions](https://glitch.com/help/restrictions/) in place, although they are hard to reach or can be circumvented.
+- Glitch has resource [restrictions](https://glitch.com/help/restrictions/) in place, although they are hard to hit or can be circumvented.
 - Glitch API is unfortunately not dependable, use at your own risk.

 ## How To Use

-If you're ready to get started check out this tutorial to set up:
+If you're ready to get started check out this [tutorial to set up]().

-If you want know what else you can do check out:
+If you want know what else you can do check out [extras]() to customize your workflow.

-If you're worried about security problems:
+If you're worried about [security implication]().

 ## About
 Made by Jonathan Burns, enjoy 🐟🐟